-As of March 31, 2023, our directors, executive officers, and stockholders beneficially owning 5% or more of our shares or that may be affiliated withour board members, beneficially owned, in the aggregate, approximately 52% of our outstanding shares of common stock.
+As of June 30, 2023, our directors, executive officers, and stockholders beneficially owning 5% or more of our shares or that may be affiliated with our board members, beneficially owned, in the aggregate, approximately 57% of our outstanding shares of common stock.
+Following completion of the July 2023 Private Placement, our directors, executive officers, and stockholders beneficially owning 5% or more of our shares or that may be affiliated with our board members, beneficially owned, in the aggregate, approximately 61% of our outstanding shares of common stock.
 As a result, if these stockholders were to choose to act together, they would be able to significantly influence almost all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would significantly influence the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.